 4) Eliminate mundane processes and win back your time

 Construction's reliance on paper-based systems and DIY workarounds is a big problem.
-You'd struggle to find any contractors or subcontractors that didn't still depend on some pen and paper processes.
-But it doesn't make sense to dig through boxes of paperwork, or adding to the pile, when you can automate these tasks.
+You'd struggle to find any contractor or subcontractor that didn't still depend on some pen and paper processes.
+It doesn't make sense to dig through boxes of paperwork, or adding to the pile, when you can automate these tasks.

 Most people aren't interested in wasting time on repetitive data entry and sifting through mountains of paperwork.
-Digitising your processes and storing data in a central database can erase these tasks, and liberate your time so you can focus on more enjoyable work.
+Digitising your construction CVRs and other processes then storing data in a central location can reduce these tasks and liberate your time so you can focus on more enjoyable work.

 5) Establish and improve your processes